 Besides pattern hair loss other types of non-scarring alopecia include Telogen effluvium, Alopecia areata, and Trichotillomania.
 Telogen effluvium is a common condition where the person experiences rapid shedding of hair.
 The hair grows in stages, which is known as the hair cycle.
 The growing phase (anagen) lasts for about three years followed by a resting phase (telogen) which lasts for 3 to 4 months after which the hair shaft is shed and a new growing cycle begins.
 Usually the hairs are in different stages of the cycle and only a small amount of hair is shed every day.
 However there are certain trigger factors which can send the hair from the growing phase into the resting phase followed by shedding 3 to 4 months later.
 These trigger factors include stress, hormone changes, medication side effects, vitamin deficiencies, etc. Usually Pattern Hair Loss appears and progresses slowly while telogen effluvium appears suddenly.
 A dermatologist can usually tell the difference but if not a biopsy of the scalp may be performed.
 The treatment for telogen effluvium is to correct the underlying cause and the normal hair cycle will naturally be reestablished.

 Alopecia areata is an autoimmune condition where small patches of hair are lost to create smooth bald spot rarely this will progress to involve the entire scalp or even the entire body in which all hair is absent.
 Steroids (topical, injected, or systemic) are the mainstay of treatment and are generally effective.
-For patients with extensive alopecia areata (totalis or universalis), there are exciting new treatments available for this condition at the Carolina Dermatology Hair Center.
+For patients with extensive alopecia areata (totalis or universalis), there are exciting new treatments available for this condition at the Cooley Hair Center.
 Patients with Alopecia areata are generally not candidates for hair transplantation.

 Trichotillomania is a condition where the patient compulsively pulls out their own hair.
 Sometimes they are unaware of it and will deny that this is occurring.
 If the condition goes on long enough, permanent bald spots may occur.
 If this occurs and the condition has been quiet for a long time, the patient may be a candidate for hair transplantation to fill in these bald spots.
 Of course if the condition comes back, the patient may lose the transplanted hair as well.